Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 Faithful is the product of the community.
 If a community you rely on cannot understand you, that's a problem.

-This concept basically boils down to not using unnecessarily formal language.
+In other words, don't use unnecessarily formal or technical language.
 Certain settings may require more or less formal language than others (e.g. licenses and guides should be more professional than regular posts), but if the average person doesn't understand what you're talking about, you either need to add in some definitions or simplify your language a bit.

 ::: tip Good:
 Classic Faithful 32x goes all out on nostalgia!